Ji Chaozhu: Role in Sino-American relations

 During his long career, Ji's first-hand knowledge of American culture made him a valuable member of the Chinese diplomatic corps.
 This was especially showcased during Henry Kissinger's secret visit to Beijing in 1971, which led to President Nixon's visit to China the following year.

-Zhou Enlai chose Ji to head the first diplomatic mission to the U.S. in 1973.
-Ji went on to establish the PRC's first liaison office in Washington, and was subsequently assigned to its embassy staff in the US after full diplomatic relations were established.
-He served as interpreter for Deng Xiaoping during his visit to the US in 1979.
+Zhou Enlai chose Ji to join the first diplomatic mission to the U.S. in 1973 which established the PRC's first liaison office in Washington, and was subsequently assigned to its embassy staff in the US after full diplomatic relations were established.
+He served as principal interpreter for Deng Xiaoping's visit to the United States in 1979.
 The New York Times observed how – from the time of Nixon's visit to China until Deng's visit to the US – Ji was the only person from either country capable of interpreting from English to Chinese.
 The newspaper consequently labelled him "The Indispensable Mr. Chi".
 He was highly respected by US officials, so much so that in 1981, then-Secretary of State Alexander Haig specifically asked the PRC to send Ji to meet with Ronald Reagan in an attempt to defuse tensions between the two sides.
 This arose as a result of president's plans to sell sophisticated weapons to Taiwan.
 Ji met with every American president from Nixon to Clinton.